Elysium is set over a century in the future, but you can test its physics today. All you need is a carnival ticket and a bucket of water.

 But unlike the Gravitron, which can exert “hypergravity” allowing you to do less than intelligent things, a spinning space station like Elysium has to be comfortable and not vomit inducing.
 “Comfortable” means a few things.
 First, the simulated gravity should be near Earth’s gravity, meaning that you should be accelerating into the wall at 9.8 meters per second per second, or 1G.
 Second, the spin rate of the wheel that simulates the pull of gravity shouldn’t make you sick.
 Based on the tests we subject our astronauts to, a rate below two revolutions per minute is livable.
 Any faster than that and you start to notice–nausea, dizziness, and trouble walking occur at seven revolutions per minute and above.

 To meet these criteria for suitable simulated gravity, a spinning space station has to be a certain radius.
 The wider the radius the slower the whole station has to spin to reach 1G.
 Accordingly, the original Stanford torus specified a half-mile radius.
-The producers of Elysium admirably wanted to make sure their concept was scientifically sound, so they made their station’s radius 20 kilometers—a little more than 12 and a half miles.
-So, according to the equations you learn in any introductory physics course, Elysium could spin at much slower one revolution per minute and still generate the gravity humans are adapted to, which is why the station looks like it hardly spins at all in the film.
+The producers of Elysium admirably wanted to make sure their concept was scientifically sound, so they made their station’s radius one kilometer–a little more than half a mile.
+So, according to the equations you learn in any introductory physics course, Elysium could spin at only one revolution per minute and still generate the gravity humans are adapted to.

 Of course, actually building such a station is the bigger challenge.
 If 22nd century humanity were up to the task, the Elysium station would have to be hauled into space–millions of tons of material–and assembled piece by piece in orbit like the International Space Station.
 It would also need a power source, as frictional forces would sap its spin, and the whole station would need to be strong enough to prevent it from flying apart under the constant rotation.
 It’s a plausible plan, and if beating cancer 100 years from now is as simple as laying under a beam of light for 10 seconds, putting a station in orbit might be as commonplace as building a skyscraper.